soxoj/username-generation-guide/README.md

 ## Start

-Let's find out your goals.
+Let's identify your goals.

 If I understand correctly, **you have some information about people**, and you want to **get a list of usernames** (nicknames, just names), that may be used to search for those people.

 Am I right?
 So, you're in the right place.

-Below you can read the information on how to get clues for a new search, starting from the data you know, as well as how to automate this and what tools to use.
+Below, you can find information on how to gather clues for a new search based on the data you already have, as well as how to automate the process and which tools to use.

 ### What do you have?